 Then time lapse (a photography technique) was invented.
 It is a magic method to compress these changes into a short video.
 Technically, it involves two procedures – taking photos at regular intervals and process them into a video to trick our minds into perceiving successive movements.

 In this post, we'll show you how to make a time lapse from zero to one.
-Believe you can find everything you want to know in the 3 phases of time lapse creation - time lapse photography/videography, time lapse editing, and step up for better time lapses.
-Let's begin.
+Believe you can find everything you want to know in the 3 phases of time lapse creation:

 In most cases, we use cameras to shoot time lapse photos.
 But now cameras on smartphones catch up with the trend and even exceed many traditional DSLRs for the preset time-lapse mode.
 Cameras and smartphones both have their pros and cons, the choice depends on your specific needs – quick and simple operations or professional-looking results.